Blog>How-To Guides>Emergency Matters: How to prevent pipes freezing

 There is nothing worse than costly water damage from burst frozen pipes that could have easily been avoided.

-When poorly insulated or exposed to the cold weather your pipes could become frozen and, if left untreated, could burst from a high-pressure build-up.
+When poorly insulated or exposed to cold weather, your pipes could become frozen and, if left untreated, could burst from a high-pressure build-up.

 Get ahead of the freezing weather by preparing your pipes for the worst – before it’s too late!